Key Highlights

 Can Cause Insomnia and Restlessness

-To avoid these side effects, it's recommended to consume green tea with caffeine earlier in the day and limit your overall caffeine intake.
-If you're sensitive to caffeine or have trouble sleeping, it may be best to avoid consuming green tea or any other caffeinated beverages in the evening.
+To lower the chance of side effects, you should drink green tea with caffeine earlier in the day.
+Try to keep your caffeine intake low.
+If you get bothered by caffeine or find it hard to sleep at night, it's better not to drink green tea or other caffeinated beverages in the evening.

 May Lead to Increased Heart Rate

-While the increase in heart rate caused by caffeine is generally mild, individuals with underlying heart conditions or high blood pressure may be more sensitive to the effects of caffeine.
-In these individuals, excessive caffeine intake can lead to an increased risk of heart palpitations or irregular heart rhythm.
+The increase in heart rate from caffeine is usually small.
+But people who have heart problems or high blood pressure may feel the effects of caffeine more.
+If these people have too much caffeine intake, it can make the risk of heart palpitations or irregular heart rhythm go up.

-It's important to note that moderate caffeine consumption is generally considered safe for most individuals.
-However, if you have any pre-existing heart conditions or concerns about your cardiovascular health, it's important to speak with your healthcare provider before consuming green tea or any other caffeinated beverages.
+It is good to know that drinking a moderate amount of caffeine is usually safe for most people.
+If you have any heart problems or feel worried about your heart health, you should talk to your doctor before you drink green tea or any other caffeinated beverages.

 Can Cause Stomach Issues